ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 We are actively exploring options for securely transmitting data to us ala something like a ["secure drop"](https://en.wikipedia.org/wiki/SecureDrop) system.
 This is a problem that we would need to solve as part of the course of this project.

 Once acquired, images used in our machine learning project will stay encrypted on a couple of hard-drives in a secured location (literally a safe) and only transferred to the Machine Learning device during the training phases.

-Part of the idea of having standalone machine learning computers is to have them air gapped during training.
+Part of the idea of having standalone machine learning computers on the budget is to have them air gapped during training.

 During the training phase, we would be providing a place to upload semen photos and short video content on an opt in and volunteer basis.
 It would be similar to the process of exporting data to a FHIR format to send you a clinician, but instead of some JSON files, it would be a small bundle of photos and possibly some metadata that the user selects and embedded in an appropriate compressed file.